villama/rnn-human-randomness/README.md

 ## 4x4-rnn
-An RNN in Keras, makes predictions on data collected from users moving randomly within a 4x4 grid.
+A recurrent neural network in Keras, makes predictions on data collected from users moving randomly within a 4x4 grid.
 Ultimately makes prediction 33% better than chance.
 More thorough account of results in report.pdf.

 View and complete study as presented to participants: https://web.uvic.ca/~jvillama/4x4